2021 Fall Semester ElderscholarSM Presents:

 Thoughts on Unity in America

 Dr. Justin Garrison, Assoc.
 Professor of Public Affairs

 Wednesday, October 13 Marijuana: Science, Politics and Culture

 Dr. Angela Allen, Lecturer of Psychology

 TRAVEL OPPORTUNITIES WITH ADVENTURE SCHOLAR

 During the spring 2020 semester an unprecedented decision was made to send Roanoke College students home and continue classes online.
 As a consequence all spring and summer events, including the Elderscholar Lecture Program, were canceled.
-Elderscholar continued in the fall semester with virtual programing.
+Elderscholar continued in the fall 2020 and spring 2021 semesters with virtual programing.

 The emergency communication method with Elderscholar registrants is first through email, and second by phone.
 It is important that we have accurate information in order to reach you in times of crisis.
 Please be sure to fill out the registration card neatly and thoroughly, and indicate if your information has changed.
 The Elderscholar lectures will continue to be held virtually until a time exists where the pandemic no longer presents a threat.
 As President Maxey said: “Our highest priority continues to be the health and well-being of students, faculty, and staff.”
 As valued members of our community, we care about your well-being also and hope you will join us virtually until we can meet again in person.